RAGHDANN/Noon-project/README.md

 ---

 ## Project Objective
-Our goal is to automate the collection, transformation, and analysis of e-commerce data from Noon for mobile products.
+We aim to automate the collection, transformation, and analysis of mobile product data from Noon.
 By leveraging an efficient data pipeline, we aim to extract valuable insights into the mobile market with minimal manual intervention.

 ---